chelzakaria/unreddit/README.md

 - [BERTopic](https://maartengr.github.io/BERTopic/index.html) - The topic modeling library used in the project.
 - [🤗 Hugging Face Transformers library](https://huggingface.co/transformers/) - The library used for zero-shot classification, sentiment analysis, and emotion analysis.
 - [llama.cpp](https://github.com/abetlen/llama-cpp-python) - The library used for fine-tuning topics in BERTopic.
-- [cuML] (https://github.com/rapidsai/cuml) - The library used to speed up the topic modeling process.
+- [cuML](https://github.com/rapidsai/cuml) - The library used to speed up the topic modeling process.
 - [fastText](https://fasttext.cc/) - The library used to detect the language of the text data.
 - [Power BI](https://powerbi.microsoft.com/) - The business intelligence tool used to create interactive dashboards.

-## References & Resources
+## References and Resources

 - [r/morocco subreddit](https://www.reddit.com/r/morocco/)
 - [Pushshift archives](https://the-eye.eu/redarcs/)